bitnami-labs/sealed-secrets/README.md

 #### Key rotation

 Keys are automatically rotated.
-This can be configured on startup with the `--rotate-preiod=<value>` flag. `value` is taken as milliseconds with a default of 30 days.
+This can be configured on startup with the `--rotate-period=<value>` flag. `value` is taken as milliseconds with a default of 30 days.

 A key can be generated early in two ways
 1. Send `SIGUSR1` to the controller
 `kubectl exec -it <controller pod> -- kill -SIGUSR1 1`
-2. Label the current latest key as compromised (anything no active) `kubectl label secrets <keyname> sealed-secrets-key=compromised`
+2. Label the current latest key as compromised (any value other than active) `kubectl label secrets <keyname> sealed-secrets-key=compromised`.

-**NOTE** Sealed secrets currently does not automtically pick up relabelled keys, you must restart the controller before the effect will apply.
+**NOTE** Sealed secrets currently does not automatically pick up relabelled keys, an admin must restart the controller before the effect will apply.

-Labelling a secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available for manual encryption/decryption if need be.
+Labelling a secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available in k8s for manual encryption/decryption if need be.

 ## Developing